fib-app

 1curl -X GET http://localhost/1.0/person?count=1&limit=1

-At this time, the return results containing count
+At this time, the returned result will contain two fields: count

 and results